deliveroo/routemaster-drain/README.md

 ### Circuit Breaker

-The client ships with a circuit breaker for get requests, this can be enabled by setting `ENABLE_API_CLIENT_CIRCUIT`.
+The client ships with a circuit breaker for get requests, this can be enabled by setting `ROUTEMASTER_ENABLE_API_CLIENT_CIRCUIT`.
 The Circuit Breaker is powered by [Circuitbox](https://github.com/yammer/circuitbox).

 The following parameters can be used:

-- `CIRCUIT_BREAKER_SLEEP_WINDOW` - The time in seconds the circuit will remain open once it's triggered
+- `ROUTEMASTER_CIRCUIT_BREAKER_SLEEP_WINDOW` - The time in seconds the circuit will remain open once it's triggered
-- `CIRCUIT_BREAKER_TIME_WINDOW` - The time in seconds over which it calculates the error rate
+- `ROUTEMASTER_CIRCUIT_BREAKER_TIME_WINDOW` - The time in seconds over which it calculates the error rate
-- `CIRCUIT_BREAKER_VOLUME_THRESHOLD` - The minimum amount of requests that can trigger the circuit to open
+- `ROUTEMASTER_CIRCUIT_BREAKER_VOLUME_THRESHOLD` - The minimum amount of requests that can trigger the circuit to open
-- `CIRCUIT_BREAKER_ERROR_THRESHOLD` - The % of errors required for the circuit to open in the sleep window
+- `ROUTEMASTER_CIRCUIT_BREAKER_ERROR_THRESHOLD` - The % of errors required for the circuit to open in the sleep window

 Each of these settings can be controlled on a per domain basis.
-To set `CIRCUIT_BREAKER_SLEEP_WINDOW` for `example.com` set `example.com.CIRCUIT_BREAKER_SLEEP_WINDOW`
+To set `ROUTEMASTER_CIRCUIT_BREAKER_SLEEP_WINDOW` for `example.com` set `example.com.ROUTEMASTER_CIRCUIT_BREAKER_SLEEP_WINDOW`

 ## Internals